nsood1997/devops-test/README.md

 Write up how the experience was for you.

+> What technology did you use and why?
+> What challenges did you have (if any)?

 ### Automate deployment

 1. Using any technology of choice, figure out a method of automatically deploying the MASTER branch of the fork to Shopify.

-Write up how the experience was for you and how you came about making technology choices.
+Write up how the experience was for you.

+> What technology did you use and why?
+> What challenges did you have (if any)?

 ### Slack notifications